-This pattern is just for the Highland Accessories.
+This pattern is just for the Highland Accessories, by Genniewren Designs.
 Other patterns in the Highland Dress and Highland Dance Series are available to enable you to make a complete Highland dress or Highland dance outfit for your doll.
 Complete the look with the Prince Charlie Jacket and Vest, Highland Dress Shirt, Highland Kilt, Socks and Ghillies, available separately, as well as in bundled packages (see listing image for purchasing options available).

 The sporran has been an essential piece of kit for kilt-wearing Scotsmen since the Dark Ages.
 Kilts have no pockets, so a practical solution was to make a bag or pocket that could be worn around the waist, which was used to carry essentials.
 Early examples of sporrans are drawstring bags made out of calf skin or deer skin, but the more formally shaped plain leather sporrans with a flap closure are seen from the 15th century onwards.
 Hairy (or furry) sporrans appeared in the 18th century, as part of Highland military uniforms, and this style was soon adopted by the general sporran-wearing public.
 Tassels on the sporran are now purely decorative and are seen on plain everyday sporrans and the more elaborate formal sporrans.
 They are a reminder of the original drawstring style of sporran.
 The purse style top edge started as a show of wealth, with the first purse clasps being made of brass and worn only by clan chieftains.